AIA/ACSA Topaz Medallion for Architectural Education

 - Public recognition at the ACSA Annual Meeting.

-- Promotional recognition in AIA communication channels.
+- Promotional recognition in AIA and ACSA communication channels.

-- Invitation for the recipient or a recipient representative to attend selected Honors & Awards event celebrations, commonly held during the annual AIA Conference on Architecture & Design.
+Invitation for the recipient or a recipient representative to attend selected Honors & Awards event celebrations, commonly held during the annual AIA Conference on Architecture & Design.